 For more than 10 years now ADITUS Ltd. from Hannover manage ENTRANCE AND CHECKOUT SYSTEMS at trade shows and other big events.
 Do you know Germany's big tech fair CeBIT?
 ADITUS managed all ticketing and entrance systems.
 How do they guarantee their systems don't fail?
 You guessed it, with PRTG Network Monitor.

 The city of Grenoble in France always knows how many kids run around in the municipal KINDERGARTENS.
 ID cards are being scanned at the entrance and all information is then tracked in PRTG.
 Nice way to make sure all kids are safe, right?

 Matthias Schindler is a world class PARA-CYCLING athlete who carries a PRTG Android small probe whenever he practices or takes part in a tournament.
 His Android small probe monitors where he is, what distance he put behind himself and how fast he went.

-A few weeks ago our CEO Dirk Paessler stumbled upon NetAtmo, a WEATHER STATION that is reasonably priced and offers almost every value that might interest you in regard to your network's environment.
+A few weeks ago our founder Dirk Paessler stumbled upon NetAtmo, a WEATHER STATION that is reasonably priced and offers almost every value that might interest you in regard to your network's environment.
 Being mostly used as an end customer device, NetAtmo is really easy to set up.
 In cooperation with PRTG Network Monitor, you could almost call it "Plug and Monitor".